PoliticalGraveyard.com

 George Herbert Barlow (1921-1979) — of Trenton, Mercer County, N.J.
 Born in Trenton, Mercer County, N.J., January 4, 1921.
 Served in the U.S. Navy during World War II; lawyer; county judge in New Jersey, 1963-66; superior court judge in New Jersey, 1966-69; U.S. District Judge for New Jersey, 1969-79; died in office 1979.
 Member, American Bar Association; Federal Bar Association; American Judicature Society.
 Died March 4, 1979 (age 58 years, 59 days).
 Burial location unknown.

-Raymond E. Bowkley (1917-1966) — of Lebanon Township, Hunterdon County, N.J.
+Raymond E. Bowkley (1917-1965) — of Lebanon Township, Hunterdon County, N.J.
 Born in Pittston, Luzerne County, Pa., December 9, 1917.
 Republican.
-Served in the U.S. Army during World War II; lawyer; member of New Jersey state house of assembly, 1952-61; member of New Jersey state senate from Hunterdon County, 1962-66.
+Served in the U.S. Army during World War II; prisoner of war in Germany; lawyer; insurance broker; member of New Jersey state house of assembly from Hunterdon County, 1952-61; member of New Jersey state senate from Hunterdon County, 1962-65; died in office 1965.
 Member, American Legion; Moose; American Judicature Society; Elks.
-He was a prisoner of war in Germany during World War II.
-Died in 1966 (age about 48 years).
+Died, from an infection, in University of Pennsylvania Hospital, Philadelphia, Philadelphia County, Pa., April 20, 1965 (age 47 years, 132 days).
 Burial location unknown.

 Alfred C. Clapp (b.
 1903) — of Montclair, Essex County, N.J.
 Born in 1903.
 Republican.
-Lawyer; law professor; delegate to New Jersey state constitutional convention from Essex County, 1947; member of New Jersey state senate from Essex County, 1948-53; delegate to Republican National Convention from New Jersey, 1960.
+Lawyer; law professor; delegate to New Jersey state constitutional convention from Essex County, 1947; member of New Jersey state senate from Essex County, 1948-53; defeated, 1959; delegate to Republican National Convention from New Jersey, 1960.
 Member, American Bar Association; American Law Institute; American Judicature Society; Phi Beta Kappa.
-Presumed deceased.
 Burial location unknown.

 See also Wikipedia article